phptek/silverstripe-verifiable/README.md

 Be sure to run `flush=all` via your browser or the CLI to refresh SilverStripe's YML config cache.

-You'll also need to install a simple cron job on your hosting environment which invokes the `FullProofFetchTask`.
+You'll also need to install a simple cron job on your hosting environment which invokes `UpdateProofController`.
 This will do the job of periodically querying the backend for a full-proof (Chainpoint backend only).

-    ./vendor/bin/sake dev/cron quiet=1
+    ./vendor/bin/sake verifiable/tools/update

 ## Background Reading